FloEll/CWSI/README.md

 This is a small description of this very simple plugin to calculate the crop water stress index (CWSI) from thermal images of land surface temperatures.

-This plugin is still experimental and if you find bugs or if you have suggestions to improve this plugin please contact me!
+This plugin hasn't been tested with a large representative data set yet.
+If you find bugs or if you have suggestions  to improve this plugin please contact me!
 Running the CWSI plugin:

 # 1. minimum requirements: